gatsbyjs/gatsby/docs/reference/release-notes/v2.29/index.md

 - Prompt for your site name instead of a folder name
 - Automatically add this name to your `siteMetadata` and `package.json`
 - Add `-y` flag.
-This flag bypasses all prompts other than namin your site
+This flag bypasses all prompts other than naming your site

 The regular `gatsby-cli` received a new command to list out all plugins in your site by running `gatsby plugin ls`.